-wage rate in the highest-wage region (Vorarlberg) exceeded that of the lowest-wage region (Burgenland) by 17 percent, and the corresponding difference in average effective wage rates amounted to fully 36 percent.
-Another piece of evidence of relatively flexible private-sector wage setting in Austria is given by Dickens et al. (2007), who show that in a sample of 16 industrialized countries, Austria has the seventh-lowest downward rigidity of nominal wages - somewhat more rigid than the UK, but somewhat less rigid than Germany and considerably less so than the United States.
+As we couch our analysis within a market-based model of spatial wage and employment adjustments, we need to ascertain that such a model is indeed appropriate for our empirical setting.
+Almost all Austrian firms are bound by industry-level collective wage agreements.
+These agreements allow for some regional differentiation.
+More important, however, is the fact that the agreed rates serve as wage floors that are rarely binding and thus allow for considerable flexibility across firms and regions.
+In 2001, for example, the average agreed wage rate in the highest-wage region (Vorarlberg) exceeded that of the lowest-wage region (Burgenland) by 17%, and the corresponding difference in average effective wage rates amounted to fully 36%.
+17 Another piece of evidence of relatively flexible private-sector wage setting in Austria is given by Dickens et al. (2007), who show that in a sample of 16 industrialized countries, Austria has the seventh-lowest downward rigidity of nominal wages - somewhat more rigid than the UK, but somewhat less rigid than Germany and considerably less so than the United States.
 We conclude that Austria provides an appropriate setting for our analysis also in terms of the structure of its labor market.

-3.2 A Data Set on Wages and Employment in Austrian Municipalities
+3.2.
+A data set on wages and employment in Austrian municipalities

 Our analysis is based region-level measures of employment and wages computed from the Austrian Social Security Database (ASSD).
 The ASSD records individual labor-market histories, including wages, for the universe of Austrian workers.
-These records can be matched to establishments, which allows us to allocate workers to locations.
-We observe wages and employment at three-month intervals, taken at the mid point of each quarter, yielding 112 measurements from the first quarter of 1975 to the fourth quarter of 2002.
+18 These records can be matched to establishments, which allows us to allocate workers to locations.
+We observe wages and employment at three-month intervals, taken at the midpoint of each quarter, yielding 112 measurements from the first quarter of 1975 to the fourth quarter of 2002.

 The wage data are right censored, because social security contributions are capped at a level that is adjusted annually, and effective income exceeding that limit is not recorded.
 In order to minimize distortions from such censoring, we construct wages as medians across individuals by municipality.
-Wages are recorded on a per-day basis, which means that they are broadly comparable irrespective of whether employment contracts are part-time or full-time.
+19 Wages are recorded on a per-day basis,